pablopertusa/trackbio/README.md

 * Integrates animal location data with environmental variables.
 * Trains a model to predict future movement patterns.
 * Outputs predicted future locations.

+## Warnings

+Please be aware that downloading data from the API, especially when encompassing large geographical areas, can result in substantial data volumes.
+The downloaded dataset size is highly dependent on the spatial extent of your query and can easily reach tens or even hundreds of gigabytes.
+Ensure you have sufficient storage space available before initiating data downloads.
+If you execute the app more than once, it used the previously downloaded data (if it exists locally).

+Furthermore, training the predictive model can be computationally intensive.
+Without access to a GPU-accelerated environment, the training process may take a significant amount of time to complete.
+Consider utilizing hardware with GPU support to drastically reduce training durations if performance is critical.
+The Keras backend uses a GPU if available.

 ## Prerequisites